7 easy steps to ensure your pallets are wrapped securely.

 Select a pallet

 Use a pallet that is in good shape.
-Ensure that it is sturdy without any broken boards or splitting edges.
-Find a pallet that is close to the right size to accommodate your items.
+Ensure that it is sturdy without any broken boards or splitting edges, and that it is close to the right size to accommodate your items.

 Stack your goods

 Stack the items on your pallet as close together as possible.
 If they have space to shift after being wrapped, it will loosen the pallet wrap, making the load unstable and increasing the risk of damaged goods.
-If you are unable to remove gaps between items, use anti-slip layer sheets between the layers to prevent movement.
+If you are unable to remove gaps between items then use anti-slip layer sheets between the layers to prevent movement.
 Consider how you will layer your products – an interlocking brick stack pattern may increase pallet stability but will damage the boxes more than a column stack pattern.

 Place larger, heavier items at the bottom and stack smaller, lighter items on top.
 Try to ensure that the goods are within the boundaries of the pallet to reduce the risk of damage in transit.